 - Nonprofit Marketing Best Practices

 Many charities seem to hyper-focus on work related to their cause, and for good reason.
 The mission that each nonprofit serves is the most important thing at the end of the day.
-Marketing shouldn’t take away from your cause, but should make it easier for you to accomplish what you do.
+Marketing for your nonprofit shouldn’t take away from your cause, but should make it easier for you to accomplish what you do.

 Let’s get started!